 Boat (Fig. 2) carrying the three instruments just alluded to.
-The 4 ft. megawattmeter in the power house at Llynfi (Fig. 3) is sur-
+The 4 ft. megawattmeter in the power house at Llynfi (Fig. 3) is surmounted by the station clock.

 The work was carried out in conjunction with the Engineering Department of Edmundsons Electricity Corporation, Ltd., which acted on behalf of its subsidiary, the South Wales Electric Power Co.